Australian Childhood Immunisation Register

 Uses for your child's immunisation history

-You can use your child's immunisation history statement when proof of immunisation is needed for school enrolment.
+Parents and guardians can use their child’s immunisation history statement when they need to provide proof of immunisation for childcare or school enrolment.

 Making your child’s immunisation history available to doctors

 With your consent, your doctor or immunisation provider can contact the Australian Childhood Immunisation Register to check your child’s immunisation history.
-This is useful if they haven't seen your child before and it will help them decide what vaccinations are due and when.
+This is useful if they have not seen your child before and it will help them decide what vaccinations are due and when.

 To help make sure your child's records are up-to-date, the Immunisation Register can record vaccinations your child received while overseas.
 Your Australian doctor or immunisation provider just needs to send the overseas vaccination details to the Immunisation Register.